ImSoumyadip/Samsung-Innovation-Campus/README.md

 # Samsung-Innovation-Campus
-This contains the coding assignments provided
+This contains the coding assignments required to be submitted within 10-09-2025